 Basic Advice for Safety

-• Instead of using large bills for cash, consider using debit card or checks
+- Instead of using large bills for cash, consider using a debit card or check

-• Do not open the door of apartment until you know who is there.
+- Do not open the door of the apartment until you know who is there.

 Steps To Help Prevent Identity Theft